 A Private “Vegitecture” Tour of Jardí Tarradellas, Barcelona’s Tallest Residential Vertical Garden

-These days we find gardens in unconventional places, from highway median dividers to old parking lots.
-The City of Barcelona has elevated growing plants in unlikely places to an art form, transforming newly exposed party walls into lush vertical gardens, turning urban blight into urban beauty, and at the same time supporting and encouraging biodiversity.
+These days, we find gardens in unconventional places, from highway median dividers to old parking lots.
+The City of Barcelona has elevated growing plants to an art form in unlikely places, transforming newly exposed party walls into lush vertical gardens.
+These cascading gardens turn urban blight into urban beauty and, at the same time, support and encourage biodiversity.

 Photo: Capella Garcia Arquitectura

-In 1986, the Barcelona City Council launched The Party Wall Recovery Program and has over the past 27 years transformed 700 of the city’s party walls after demolishing adjacent buildings.
-Most of these walls have been beautified with artworks or the addition of windows, but in 2010 the City Council’s Institute of Urban Landscape employed “Vegitecture” to bring one such unsightly wall to life.
+In 1986, the Barcelona City Council launched The Party Wall Recovery Program and has, over the past 27 years, transformed 700 of the city’s party walls after demolishing adjacent buildings.
+Most of these walls had been beautified with artwork or the addition of windows, but in 2010, the City Council’s Institute of Urban Landscape employed “vegitecture” to bring one such unsightly wall to life.

 Photo: Capella Garcia Arquitectura